Ho Te-Lai

-In this Chinese name, the family name is H.
+In this Chinese name, the family name is Ho.

 Ho Te-Lai or Ka Tokurai (Note: Romanization in Japanese, used because of his post-war career in Japan.)
 (Chinese: 何德來; pinyin:hē dé lái; August 14, 1904 - February 1, 1986) was a Taiwanese painter.
 He began his career during the Taiwan under Japanese rule his career in Japan after the Second World War.

 Life

 Early life

 Ho Te-Lai was born in Tanbunko Village, Shinchiku Prefecture (now Tanwen Village, Zaoqiao Township, Miaoli County).
 Because his biological father was unable to pay the rent, he was given to He Zhaiwu, a landlord of the He family, who owned a shop called "He Jinquan(Chinese:何锦泉)", as an adopted son by He Zhaiwu, and was renamed He Jingzhang.
 Because his adoptive parents attached great importance to education, he entered Jinhua Elementary School in Tokyo with the help of his friends and later transferred to Niushanchui Elementary School.
 After completing elementary school, he returned to Taiwan and entered Taichung Municipal Taichung First Senior High School in Taiwan.
 During this period, he came into contact with oil painting and developed a strong interest in developing art.

 After graduating from Taichung Municipal Taichung First Senior High School in 1921, Ho Te-Lai went to Japan to take the entrance exam for the Western Painting Department of Tokyo University of the Arts, but he failed the entrance exam repeatedly.
 During the Great Kanto Earthquake, he met the family of Kenjiro Waki.
 After failing the entrance exam several times, he finally succeeded in 1927 and was admitted to Tokyo Fine Arts School.
 During his studies, he studied under Wada Eisaku.
 At the same time, he met other overseas students from Taiwan, such as Liao Chi-chun, Tan Teng-pho, Yen Shui-long, Zhang Shunqing, and Fan Hongjia, and together they founded the "Chiyang Western Painting Society".
 In 1929, he and other young and cutting-edge artists founded the "Akashima Society" and held its first exhibition in Taipei City.
 In addition, he fell in love with Hideko, the daughter of Kiyomi Kenjiro, and the two married at Nogi Shrine (Tokyo) in 1931.